crazyhottommy/scRNAseq-analysis-notes/README.md

 * [rtsne](https://github.com/jdonaldson/rtsne) An R package for t-SNE (t-Distributed Stochastic Neighbor Embedding) a bug was in `rtsne`: https://gist.github.com/mikelove/74bbf5c41010ae1dc94281cface90d32
 * [t-SNE-Heatmaps](https://github.com/KlugerLab/t-SNE-Heatmaps) Beta version of 1D t-SNE heatmaps to visualize expression patterns of hundreds of genes simultaneously in scRNA-seq.
+* [Generalizable and Scalable Visualization of Single-Cell Data Using Neural Networks](https://www.sciencedirect.com/science/article/pii/S2405471218302357?via%3Dihub) standard methods, such as t-stochastic neighbor embedding (t-SNE), are not scalable to datasets with millions of cells and the resulting visualizations cannot be generalized to analyze new datasets.
+Here we introduce **net-SNE**, a generalizable visualization approach that trains a neural network to learn a mapping function from high-dimensional single-cell gene-expression profiles to a low-dimensional visualization.

 * [PHATE dimensionality reduction method](https://github.com/KrishnaswamyLab/PHATE) paper: http://biorxiv.org/content/early/2017/03/24/120378  PHATE also uncovers and emphasizes progression and transitions (when they exist) in the data, which are often missed in other visualization-capable methods.
 Such patterns are especially important in biological data that contain, for example, single-cell phenotypes at different phases of differentiation, patients at different stages of disease progression, and gut microbial compositions that vary gradually between individuals, even of the same enterotype.

 * [Uniform Manifold Approximation and Projection (UMAP)](https://github.com/lmcinnes/umap) is a dimension reduction technique that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.
 The algorithm is founded on three assumptions about the data.
 Run from R: https://gist.github.com/crazyhottommy/caa5a4a4b07ee7f08f7d0649780832ef